CryptoManufaktur-io/rp-ha/README.md

   - eth1: provider: becomes https://goerli-lb.yourdomain.net
   - eth1: wsProvider: becomes wss://goerliws-lb.yourdomain.net
   - eth2: provider: becomes https://prater-lb.yourdomain.net
 - settings.yml cannot be empty.
 Create it with values from another rocketpool install, or be sure to run `rp service config` from inside the `node` container before running `rp node register`.
+Make sure to choose lighthouse for eth2, if using lighthouse and teku, and custom for eth1 can't hurt either.
 - restart-validator.sh needs to start `#!/bin/sh` and gains this line at the very end, as its only executable line: `docker service update --force rocketpool_validator`

 Interacting with the node

 Open a `sh` on the container that the `rocketpool_node` service runs in.
 This has to be on a manager node in docker swarm because of that restart-validator.sh above.
-The rocketpool command is `rp` and can be used to init a wallet, register a node, stake RPL, deposit minipools etc. Not working will be `rp logs` and anything that stops, starts or terminates services.
+The rocketpool command is `rp` and can be used to init a wallet, register a node, stake RPL, deposit minipools etc. Not available will be any `rp service` commands.

 Currently not working

-- `rp minipool status` - this should get fixed in RC6
+- The node does not call the custom script to restart the validator client, and a manual restart of the container is required
-- restart-validator.sh hasn't been tested, gated by `rp minipool` commands working
+- The lighthouse validator client does not work well with a Teku consensus client while the validator is not yet activated.

 MIT Licensed